Harald Hardrada: Return to Scandinavia

 In 1047, Magnus and Harald went to Denmark with their leidang forces.
 Later that year in Jylland, less than a year into their co-rule, Magnus died without an heir.
 Before his death, he had decided that Sweyn was to inherit Denmark and Harald to inherit Norway.
-On hearing the news of Magnus's death, Harald quickly gathered the local leaders in Norway and declared himself king of Norway as well as of Denmark.
-Although Magnus had appointed Sweyn his successor as king of Denmark, Harald immediately announced his plans to gather an army and oust his former ally from the country.
-In response, the army and the chieftains, headed by Einar Thambarskelfir, opposed any plans of invading Denmark.
+On hearing the news of Magnus's death, Harald quickly gathered the local leaders in Norway and, declaring himself king of Norway as well as of Denmark, prepared ousting his former ally from the Denmark.
+However, the army and the chieftains, headed by Einar Thambarskelfir, opposed any plans of invading Denmark.
 Although Harald himself objected to bringing the body of Magnus back to Norway, the Norwegian army prepared to transport his body to Nidaros (now Trondheim), where they buried him next to Saint Olaf in late 1047.
 Einar, an opponent of Harald, claimed that "to follow Magnus dead was better than to follow any other king alive".

 Under Harald's rule, Norway introduced a royal monopoly on the minting of coins.
 The coins minted under Harald's rule appear to have been accepted as a commonly used currency (as opposed to continued use of primarily foreign-minted coins).
 Minting of coins likely provided a substantial part of Harald's annual revenues.
 Minting of coinage collapsed in Norway in the late 14th century.